zodern/minify-js-sourcemaps/hide-production-sourcemaps/README.md

-Hides sourcemaps in production.
-It does this by preventing the Webapp package from adding the `x-sourcemap` header to javascript files. `zodern:hide-production-sourcemaps` only runs in production.

-Please Note: the sourcemaps are still accessible by their url.
+Prevents access to source maps in production and any files in your `public` folder with the `.map` file extension.

 Install with
 ```
 meteor add zodern:hide-production-sourcemaps
 ```

+`zodern:hide-production-sourcemaps` only runs in production.

+It works by preventing the Webapp package from adding the `x-sourcemap` header to javascript files, and removing the source maps from Webapp's list of static files.